EBS369/solidity-test/README.md

 6. claimRewardAmount() need not be inherited from RewardsDistributionRecipient
 7. Recovery for tokens sent to contract
 8. finalize() method (debug only)
+9. Use Ownable
+10. Use OpenZeppelin library for factory

 ## Critical